Datacasting: Outernet

-Outernet's goal is to provide free access to content from the web through geostationary and Low Earth Orbit satellites, made available effectively to all parts of the world.
-The project uses datacasting and User Datagram Protocol through both small satellites, such as CubeSats, and larger, more conventional geostationary communications satellites in a satellite constellation network.
+Outernet's goal is to provide free access to content from the web through geostationary and Low Earth orbit satellites, made available effectively to all parts of the world.
+The project uses datacasting and User Datagram Protocol (UDP) through both small satellites, such as CubeSats, and larger, more conventional geostationary communications satellites in a satellite constellation network.
 Wi-Fi enabled devices would communicate with the satellite hotspots, which receive data broadcasts from satellites.

 Advantages over Internet transmission

 Datacasting has certain advantages over using the Internet, specifically concerning privacy and censorship resistance, which can be considered important in an era of mass surveillance.

 Both satellite and terrestrial broadcast multiplexes can carry multicast IP data.
 This can be forwarded onto a LAN with a suitable receiver, such as a low-cost set-top-box running custom firmware.
 The software to transmit web pages over multicast is fairly easy to implement; some of the technology has been already developed.
-Content received can be stored automatically on the set top box's built in hard drive, served to users over Wi-Fi or Ethernet.
+Content received can be stored automatically on the set-top box's built in hard drive, served to users over Wi-Fi or Ethernet.
 A fractional broadcast multiplex can transmit up to hundreds of gigabytes of content each day.

 Privacy

-Because the data stream is receive only, nobody can tell what a user is receiving.
-Thus the government cannot round up citizens for reading forbidden material in oppressive regimes.
-In extreme cases the receiver can be physically disconnected from the Internet to ensure maximum security, thus providing a system much more secure than Internet based anonymity networks such as Tor.
+In extreme cases a receiver can be physically disconnected from the Internet, thus providing a system much more secure than Internet-based anonymity networks such as Tor.
 This could ultimately put a complete stop to law enforcement attempts to censor material on the darknet and making many censorship laws virtually impossible to enforce; thus restoring some of the 'anarchic freedom' of the early days of the Internet.